Testosterone Profile Plus - avi

 When should I take this test?

-- If you often feel tired or exhausted, despite sufficient sleep and rest.
+- If you often feel tired or exhausted despite getting enough sleep.

-- In case of reduced libido or sexual performance.
+- In case of loss of libido or declining sexual performance.

-- If you notice an unexplained loss of muscle mass or strength.
+- If you notice unexplained muscle loss or loss of strength.

 - In case of mood swings, irritability, or concentration problems.

-- If you want to check your general hormone levels and actively manage your health.
+- If you want to check your hormone levels and actively monitor your health.

-For an accurate interpretation of the results and individual recommendations, please consult a doctor.
+Important: For accurate interpretation of the results and individual recommendations, please consult a doctor.

 What is included in the test kit?